How to Fit Healthy into Your Life

 - Forward Bend — Sit up tall, take a deep breath, exhale while you fold forward.
 Your upper body is now resting on your thighs.
 Hold the position and take five to 10 deep breaths.
 Place your hands on your knees and slowly roll up one vertebra at a time.

 - Boat Pose — Sit up tall; reach both hands forward and simultaneously pull your feet toward you.
 Let the chair back support you as you grasp your toes and tilt back.
-Hold this position as you breath deep for five to 10 breaths.
+Hold this position as you breathe deeply for five to 10 breaths.

 - Quad Stretch — Sit at the front edge of the chair.
 Lift your outside leg, bend your leg and hold your foot with your knee dropping toward the floor.
 This stretches your thigh, knee, and ankle.
 While you’re holding this pose, it’s important to engage your abdominal muscles so that you don’t pull on your lower back.
 Breathe deep for five to 10 breaths.